sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 #### The EC2 Approach

-* "Idempotence: Repeated requests succeed, and the response mentions the initial state."
+* Idempotence: Repeated requests succeed, and the response mentions the initial state.

 #### The Aurora Approach

-* "Idempotence: Repeated requests fail, and the error message mentions the initial state."
+* Idempotence: Repeated requests fail, and the error message mentions the initial state.
-* "Errors: Error codes match exception names."
+* Errors: Error codes match exception names.

 #### The AWS Backup Approach

-* "Idempotence: Repeated requests succeed if the optional `IdempotencyToken` parameter, an arbitrary Unicode string, matches."
+* Idempotence: Repeated requests succeed if the optional `IdempotencyToken` parameter, an arbitrary Unicode string, matches.

 ### B. Review Past Practices when Designing and Coding